deniswerth/CosmoFlow/README.md

 ## Getting Started with a Tutorial Notebook

-For the boundless possibilities that this approach provides, we have made our numerical colde CosmoFlow available for the community.
+For the boundless possibilities that this approach provides, we have made our numerical code CosmoFlow available for the community.

 ### Prerequisites